 In fact, Elsa's arguments sound convincing, sound plausible through most of the film.
 Even while Clive insists the experiment should have boundaries, it should be terminated, it should be done within protocol, the audience can't help but sympathize or even agree with Elsa - even as she repeatedly disregards any ethical guidelines by making up new ones.
 Elsa's godless, drifting moral relativism is so convincing, in part, because our society speaks her language.

 We learn toward the end of Splice that Elsa used her own egg to create Dren ("Nerd" spelled backwards).

 No surprise, Dren starts out a little wild but tamable and cute but grows at an accelerated rate to become wildly strong and hostile.
-Dren's DNA mix gives her the ability to both breathe under water and fly.
+Dren's DNA mix gives her to the ability to both breathe in water and fly.

 I have to tell you the surprise ending because it introduces another ethical dilemma totallly unexpected but also relevant to pro-lifers: Elsa becomes pregnant with Dren's baby and decides to bear the "child" in agreement with her pharmaceutical company boss who anticipates all sorts of future patents.

 Ultimately the sex scenes and stupid holes in certain plot sequences made Splice only deserving of 2 stars.
 I wouldn't recommend it.

 But it is a storyline ripped from headlines in the not too distant future, we can be sure.